-Flatten the soft side of the bone by rubbing it on sandpaper or a rough surface like concrete.
+2. Flatten the soft side of the bone by rubbing it on sandpaper or a rough surface like the back side of a ceramic tile.

-Cut the bone in half.
-Continue flattening by rubbing the two pieces against one another in a random, circular movement.
+3. Cut the bone in half.
+Continue flattening by gently rubbing the two pieces against one another in a random, circular movement.
 This is messy, so work over a trash can.

 4. Carve or press the image into the bone, blowing away the dust as it forms.
-To accentuate the grain pattern, gently brush the cavity with a dry paintbrush.
+To accentuate the grain pattern, gently brush the cavity with a small dry paintbrush.

 5. Carve a sprue or gate from the thick part of the casting to the top of the bone.
 Enlarge this area to a funnel shape.
-The sprue should be no longer than 34".
+The sprue should be no longer than 3/4".